 That said, digital marketing also comes with its own challenges.
 With ever-growing digital channels, it is difficult to stay on top of the competition and win a niche.

-In this post, we will guide you all about digital marketing: what it is, types, how it is done, and a repeatable structure you can apply today.
+In this post, we will discuss everything about digital marketing: what it is, types, how it is done, and a repeatable structure you can apply today.
 By the end, you will be able to quantify your findings and make informed decisions to increase ROI for your platforms.

 Digital marketing started in the 1990s with early websites and email campaigns.
 In the 2000s, search engines and social media changed how people found brands and how brands reached people.